Skip to content

 Cheating riskLow (server-side delivery)High (client-side, GitHub exploits)

 That 10-player free limit for Kahoot is the single biggest reason teachers started looking at Blooket.
-More on that in the pricing section.
+The Google Trends crossover in January 2026 is the lagging indicator.

 Game Format: Live Quiz Show vs Strategy Games

 Kahoot runs a live quiz show where a host controls every question.
-Blooket hands students one of 15+ strategy games where answering correctly earns in-game advantages.
-In LearnClash, quiz duels combine both elements: competitive 1v1 play with questions matched to your skill level and no host required.
+Blooket hands students one of 27 strategy games where right answers earn in-game perks.
+The set now includes Adventure Quest, Quiz Kingdom, Tower Defense 2 with Save States, and the older Gold Quest favorite.
+In LearnClash, quiz duels combine both: 1v1 ranked play with questions matched to your skill level via our 8-tier ELO ladder, no host needed.

 Split-screen: Kahoot live quiz with countdown timer, musical notes, and podium vs Blooket Tower Defense strategy game with student playing independently on tablet Kahoot runs host-controlled live quizzes with countdown pressure.
 Blooket lets students play strategy games at their own pace.